xiaofangxd/Chao-Wang/_posts/multitasking-optimization/2021-07-27-Multitasking Optimization.md

 categories: multitasking-optimization
 description: This is the summary of multitasking optimizaion.
 ---
-A collection of main papers on multitasking optimization.
+# A Collection of Main Papers on Multitasking Optimization

 - [Multitasking Optimization](#Multitasking-Optimization)
   - [Survey](#survey)